openstack/releases/doc/source/instructions.rst

     Someone from the
     `stable-maint-core <https://review.openstack.org/#/admin/groups/530,members>`_
     team should +1 a change like this before it's approved.

+* Make sure there is a requirements update patch to enable use of the new release.
+With the constraints system in place, releasing a library is no longer sufficient to cause it to be used in the CI systems.
+We must explicitly update the constraints file for integration tests, and we want to ensure that the lower bounds accurately reflect the versions needed to provide features for the consuming applications.
+This latter step is difficult to do accurately via a script, so we need it to be done by the person releasing the library.

 The following rules apply mostly to stable branches and therefore a member of the `stable-maint-core <https://review.openstack.org/#/admin/groups/530,members>`_